aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-via-vba/_index.md

 {{% /alert %}}

-The [Presentation](http://www.aspose.com/api/java/slides/com.aspose.slides/classes/Presentation) class' previous **getVbaProject()** method has been replaced.
+The [Presentation](http://www.aspose.com/api/java/slides/com.aspose.slides/classes/Presentation) class previous **getVbaProject()** method has been replaced.
 Now instead of the raw bytes of the [**getVbaProject()**](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation#getVbaProject--) method representation of VBA project, the new [IVbaProject](http://www.aspose.com/api/java/slides/com.aspose.slides/interfaces/IVbaProject) interface implementation has been added.
 Use [IVbaProject](http://www.aspose.com/api/java/slides/com.aspose.slides/interfaces/IVbaProject) to manage VBA embedded in a presentation.
 You can add new project references, edit existing modules and create new ones.
 Also, you can create a new VBA project using the [VbaProject](http://www.aspose.com/api/java/slides/com.aspose.slides/classes/VbaProject) class which implements the [IVbaProject](http://www.aspose.com/api/java/slides/com.aspose.slides/interfaces/IVbaProject) interface.
 The following example shows how to create a simple VBA project.
 It contains one module and adds two required references to the libraries.

 1. Create an instance of the [Presentation](http://www.aspose.com/api/java/slides/com.aspose.slides/classes/Presentation) class.